chito365/uk/_posts/1/4/2021-04-04-ceelo-green.md

 He gained fame with Gnarls Barkley, whose hit song &#8220;Crazy&#8221; was voted the best song of the 2000s by Rolling Stone Magazine.
-His song &#8220;Forget You&#8221; rose to #2 on the U.S. Billboards in 2010 and he is also known for being a judge on the NBC talent show The Voice.
+His song &#8220;Forget You&#8221; rose to number 2 on the U.S. Billboards in 2010 and he is also known for being a judge on the NBC talent show The Voice.